-Focus Assessment Areas Assessment Method and Details Make an assessment of whether excessive topographical changes would damage the landscape.
-Geographical Features and Landscape Areas with a gradient of 25° (5m×5m), taking up more than 40 percent of the area where a golf course would be constructed.
-(Its suitability will be reviewed and decided according to business viability, but it should also consider local preservation).
-Make an assessment of whether it includes areas indicating favourable ecological zoning.
-Green Belt and Ecology Areas with a good natural environment (e.g. areas with first-class ecological zoning in accordance with Article 34 of the 'Natural Environment Conservation Act').
-Areas where endangered wild animals and plants according to Article 2 of the 'Wildlife Protection and Management Act' inhabit the site where the proposed golf course would be constructed.
+Table 5.
+Focusing Areas for Advance Environmental Assessment Focusing Assessment Areas Assessment Method and Details Geographical Features and Landscape Make an assessment whether excessive topographical changes wo damage the landscape.
+Areas having a gradient of 25° (5m×5m), taking up more than 40 percent with the location where a golf course will be constructed.
+(Its suitability will reviewed and decided according to the business traits, but it should also consilocal preservation).
+Green Belt and Ecology Make an assessment on whether it includes areas indicating favourable ecological zoning.
+Areas with a good natural environment (e.g., areas with first-class ecological zoning in accordance with Article 34 of 'Natural Environment Conservation Act').
+Areas where endangered wild animals and plants according to Article 2 of 'Wildlife Protection and Management Act' inhabit on a site where a golf course will be constructed.
 (Such an area makes it a rule to be exempted.)
-Reviewing whether an area has lost its environmental benefits because of damage to waterfront areas (e.g. streams and lakes) Areas that should be mainly assessed in golf course.
+Water Quality Condition Reviewing whether an area has lost its environmental benefits because of damage to waterfront areas (e.g., streams and lakes) Areas that should be mainly assessed in golf course.
 Suitability should be assessed by considering pollutants caused by waste water and rainfall and of outflow water treatment measures.
-Areas within 300m of the full water level of an agricultural reservoir with available reservoir storage of more than 300,000 m Water Quality Condition Areas within 300m of a national or local stream.
+Areas within 300m of the full water level of an agricultural reservoir with available reservoir storage of more than 300,000 m'.
+Areas within 300m of a national or local stream.
 Local streams are limited to local first-class streams with asterisk 1 according to the Enforcement Decree Of The River Act of a Presidential Decree No. 20722).
-Areas within 300m of a waterfront boundary designated by Article 4 of the 'Act on the Improvement of Water Quality and Support for Residents of the Riverhead of the Han River System', the 'Act on Water Management and Residents Support in the Nakdong River Basin', the 'Act on Water Management and Resident Support in the Geum River Basin', and the 'Act on the Management of Water and Support of Residents in the Yeongsan and Seomjin River Basins'.
-Other Local Characteristics, etc. Reviewing the suitability of golf course location considering other significant environmental impacts in addition to No. 1 or No. 3, or other local traits.
+Areas within 300m of a waterfront boundary designated by Article 4 of the 'Act on the Improvement of Water Quality and Support for Residents of the Riverhead of the Han River System', the 'Act on Water Management and Residents Support in the Nakdong River Basin', the 'Act on Water Management and Resident Support in the Geum River Basin' and the 'Act on the Management of Water and Support of Residents in the Yeongsan and Seomjin River Basins'.
+Other Local Characteristics, etc. Reviewing the suitability of golf course location considering other significant environmental impacts in addition to No.1 or No.3, or other local traits.